 - You own your data.

-- No need to worry about censorship.
+- You don’t have to worry about censorship.

-- Highly customizable with themes and plugins.
+- It is highly customizable with themes and plugins.

 - It has a large community of developers who constantly improve the software.